It's a New Day in Public Health.

-There are four methods of application for licensure as a school psychologist in Florida.
+There are three methods of application for licensure as a school psychologist in Florida.
 Please note that holding licensure in another state does not mandate one method over another.
 You must consider the process for each method and determine the best method of application for your qualifications and circumstances.

 Examination: This method means you are applying for licensure based on education, experience and examination in compliance with the laws and rules.

 Endorsement of ABPP Diplomate Status: This method means you are applying based on possession of diplomate status in good standing with the American Board of Professional Psychology, Inc.